 Determines a safe dose of the treatment under study (study drug), and monitors how the new treatment affects the human body.

 Determines if the new treatment is seemingly effective, and monitors any side effects.

 Confirms the treatment’s effectiveness, monitors side effects, and compares the new treatment with the current standard treatment or a control arm in a randomized controlled study.

 Gathers more information on a drug or treatment after it has been marketed to see its effect in various populations and any side effects associated with long-term use.

-However, we encourage you to contact the trial coordinator, or ARC, who will be happy to talk through all the details, and answer any further questions you may have.
+Outlines what’s involved for the specific trial, however we encourage you to contact the trial coordinator, or the MAP nurse, who will be happy to talk through all the details, and answer any further questions you may have

 Participating in a clinical trial is an invaluable way to get excellent medical care and play a part in advancing research for better treatments and a cure for amyloidosis.

 Amyloidosis is a rare disease, and trials can take years to accrue which can dramatically slow down the process of evaluating a drug’s effect.
 The good news is more and more patients like you are becoming empowered to take part.